Under the Sun: Celeste Winders, advocate for special needs kids

 What would your ideal classroom look like?

 I love the idea of a forest classroom.
 When kids build their own things together out of sticks and rocks, they come up with amazing things and learn to work together.
-We need to move away from special day classes and towards inclusion, with accommodations.
+We need to move away from special day classes and towards more inclusion, with the appropriate accommodations that can meet a child’s IEP with meaningful progress.
 What we now have is general education teachers who have special education inclusion students in their classroom, but may not have the training or support to provide that service.
+On the other hand, we have special classes and schools in order to meet more specialized IEP needs and goals.
+We don’t really have those blended together yet.
+I’d love to see that happen.

-The tools we use for special education kids benefit everyone – changing seats, taking breaks, etc. All kids benefit from being with kids who learn differently.
+The tools we use for special education kids benefit everyone – changing seats, taking breaks, etc. Plus all kids benefit from being with kids who learn differently.
 My youngest struggles with making friends — he parallel plays, and kids often don’t understand that, but some do.
-It’s made them empathic, and it’s helped him navigate social stuff.
-My older one was hyper-focused on time, calendars, and numbers and so he’s the class timekeeper.
-I’ve suggested we identify non-special education teachers who “get” inclusion, and send them to the trainings and have them teach other teachers.
+It’s made them more empathic, and it’s helped him navigate social stuff.
+The key is doing this and meeting IEP needs and goals so the child also is also making progress and learning.

 When did you become a more vocal advocate for your sons?

-When my oldest boy was in second grade, he got benched every day at recess.
+When my oldest boy was in second grade, he got benched every day at recess, sometimes for not finishing a reading assignment.
 It was a nightmare.
 He was crawling out of his skin.
-It turns out he has severe reading disabilities.
-I look back on that time, when I was still trying to understand what I had the right to ask for.
+It turned out he had severe reading disabilities.
+I look back on that time in horror; I was still trying to understand what I had the right to ask for.
 This was my first lesson in advocating for something.
 “No benching” got written into his IEP.
 There are so many positive reinforcement strategies, like classroom management techniques.
 Taking things away doesn’t work.

-Yes, especially my older son.
-He knows his IEP goals.
-Understanding what ADHD does in his brain was empowering, and he loves science.
-He investigated how his brain works, why he feels what he feels, and also what anxiety does to your body.
+Yes, somewhat.
+My oldest loves science and it is empowering for him to start understanding what ADHD does in his brain.
+He investigated why he feels what he feels, and what anxiety does to your body.

 Any final thoughts?

-It was never my intention to be a special education rabble-rouser, but I had to, because my children had invisible disabilities.
+It was never my intention to be a special education rabble-rouser, but I had to, given my kids’ invisible disabilities.
 I was constantly explaining, and dealing with people’s judgment.
 I had to stop worrying about what other people thought, and that’s liberating.
 Sometimes I’m jealous of my son’s autism, because he says whatever he thinks and means whatever he says.
 I think we should all aspire to that.
 My kids are not only special education students, but Muslim kids of color, so there’s a whole other intersection.
 There’s a lot of data that children of color are disciplined differently, as are special education kids.
-They have inordinately high rates of detention, expulsion, and punishment, and I have to be very aware that.
-I always threaten that I’m going to have T-shirts made that say “That mom.”
+They have inordinately high rates of detention, expulsion, and punishment, and I have to be very aware of that.
+I always threaten that I’m going to have a T-shirt made that says “That mom.”

 – Interview by Sarah Ford